ang-zeyu/infisearch/docs/src/indexer/fields.md

 If you are using morsels' search UI **as-is** (e.g. not adding additional fields to display), you can skip configuring `fields_config.fields`.

 You may want to briefly take note of the other parameters under `fields_config` however, which can be used to adjust response times / file bloat.
-The possible adjustments will be discussed under the chapter [Tradeoffs](../tradeoffs.md).
+The possible adjustments are discussed later in [Tradeoffs](../tradeoffs.md).

 ```json
 {